nolanleung/worklet/README.md

 ### 🚀 **Init Scripts**
 Run initialization commands automatically when containers start - perfect for installing dependencies, setting up tools, or configuring the environment.

-### 🌐 **Service Exposure with Reverse Proxy**
-Expose your services with unique, accessible URLs through the built-in nginx reverse proxy:
-- Each service gets a unique URL like `api.x7k9m2p4.fork.local.worklet.sh`
-- Automatic service registration when containers start
-- Persistent mappings that survive proxy restarts
-- Support for multiple services per fork
-- WebSocket support included
-- Clean URLs for easy sharing and testing
-- Service URLs remain consistent for each fork

 ## Configuration